webim/webim-client-sdk-ios/README.md

 ## Release notes

-* _Carthage_ support added.
+* Optional completion handler of type `DataMessageCompletionHandler` added to `send(message:,data:,completionHandler:)` method of `MessageStream` protocol. `DataMessageError` types support added.
+* Dramatically improved CPU usage.
+* Wrong `FatalErrorType` on `.VISITOR_BANNED` case fixed.
+* Internal server errors are prevented to go in cycles when occurs more than five times in a row.
-* Minor bug fixes, stability improvements and documentation additions.
+* Minor bug fixes, stability and performance improvements.
+* Documentation additions and improvements.

+### Demo app
+* Interface improvements.

 ## Example